Juda77/MathDojo/README.md

 # Math Dojo
-This program is a platform for users to practice math problems(it's sort of like my own version of MyMathLab, WebAssign, and various other STEM practice platforms).
-It provides randomly generated math problems, and also checks the user's answers to make sure they are correct(my API takes math problems as input, evaluates them, then sends back their answers).
+This program is a web app for users to practice math problems(it's sort of like my own version of MyMathLab, WebAssign, and various other STEM practice platforms).
+It provides randomly generated math problems, and also checks the user's answers to make sure they are correct.

 This program is comprised of both client-side and server-side components.
 The client-side code(HTML, CSS, and client-side Javascript) is all in the <b>"public" folder</b>, and the server-side code(Javascript/Node.js) is in the <b>"app.js"</b> file.